TheSquarePotatoMan/MaterialFire/README.md

 # MaterialFire
 + Removes scrollbar, menu button, page action button and full screen notification
 + Overflow button is used as a 'replacement' for the menu button
++ Replaces overflow, new tab and close-tab icons
-+ Replaces some icons and adds animations to all buttons, the tabs and the urlbar
++ Edits and adds animations to the tabs, urlbar and all buttons *visible in the screenshot.

 ### notes
 Tested with Firefox 66 on Windows 10.